plotti/2000kcal/PITCHME.md

 #HSLIDE
 ## EXAMPLE of a 2kcal Pack

-Caloric Goals:

-- 2000 kcal
+- Caloric Goals: 2000 kcal

-Recommended Nutritional Values (see e.g. http://www.myfitnesspal.com):
+- Recommended Nutritional Values (see e.g. http://www.myfitnesspal.com):
  - 125g Carbs
  - 46g Fat
  - 227g Protein

-Optimally this pack is cheap and easy to prepare.
-Compare 14.95CHF of the pack vs. 60 CHF (10CHF for breakfast at bakery, 25CHF for lunch in a restaurant, and 25 CHF for dinner in a restaurant).
+- This pack is cheap and easy to prepare.
+ - Compare 14.95CHF of the pack vs. 60 CHF (10CHF breakfast at bakery, 25CHF for lunch in a restaurant, and 25 CHF for dinner in a restaurant).

 #HSLIDE
 ## EXAMPLE of a 2kcal Pack BREAKFAST